COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

 Oct 27 With less than a week to go before the

-U.S. runs out of money to pay its bills, you'd have been
+U.S. runs out of money to pay its bills, you'd be forgiven for

 Taking a broader look at risk assets, the debt ceiling issue